ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/autoformat.md

 The {@link module:autoformat/autoformat~Auformat} feature bases on {@link module:autoformat/blockautoformatengine~BlockAuformatEngine} and {@link module:autoformat/inlineautoformatengine~InlineAuformatEngine} tools to create the autoformatters mentioned above.

 You can use these tools to create your own autoformatters.
-Check the [`Autformat` feature's code](https://github.com/ckeditor/ckeditor5-autoformat/blob/master/src/autoformat.js) as an example.
+Check the [`Autoformat` feature's code](https://github.com/ckeditor/ckeditor5-autoformat/blob/master/src/autoformat.js) as an example.

 ## Contribute